30 topics, 39 min video

 Feeling Exercise: In the first lessons we are exploring the crossing and how to safely respond to it based on the blade pressure the opponent gives us.
 We'll also work on responding to the pressures presented by our opponent on the outside line.
 We then look at these same pressures within the context of exchanging a thrust.

-Lessons 5 & 6: When you get close in a sword fight, it’s not a sword fight anymore.
-In this week we begin our exploration of entering in to grapple, beginning with the exchange of the thrust as our initial entering technique.
+True Fight: When you get close in a sword fight, it’s not a sword fight anymore.
+In this lesson we begin our exploration of entering in to grapple, beginning with the exchange of the thrust as our initial entering technique.

-Lessons 7 & 8: When the dominance of the sword has been lost, one can “adapt” and continue moving forward regardless.
+Adaptive Fight: When the dominance of the sword has been lost, one can "adapt" and continue moving forward with renewed advantage.
 Here we explore adaptive grappling plays and their mechanics from both sides of the body.